-In 2003 a new system of collecting vital statistics data was introduced by the Presidential Decree.
-Under the new system, apart from receiving civil acts from the CRA, SDS would obtain primary data on births and deaths directly from medical institutions.
-A medical institution was obliged to fill in a medical certificate of death and birth prepared in line with the UN recommendations in two copies.
-One copy was sent to the family for registration, while the other one was sent to the SDS via Public Health offices, which collected data at local levels.
+In 2003 a new registration system of births and deaths was introduced.
+Under the new system, SDS would obtain primary data on births and deaths directly from all medical institutions.
+The medical institution was obliged to fill in a medical certificate of death and birth prepared in line with the UN recommendations in two copies.
+One of these copies was sent to the family for registration, while the other one was sent to the SDS via the Public Health offices, which collected data at local (regional and district) levels.